Oil rises as U.S. sanctions on Iran squeeze supply

 U.S. oil producers are seeking new buyers for crude they used to sell to China before orders slowed because of the trade disputes between Washington and Beijing.

-This is one reason that the discount for U.S. crude versus Brent has widened to around $10 per barrel, the biggest since June LCO-CLFVMc1, traders said.
+This is one reason that the discount for U.S. crude versus Brent has widened to around $10 per barrel, the biggest since June, traders said.

 Reporting by Christopher Johnson in LONDON and Henning Gloystein in SINGAPORE; editing by Jason Neely